evandrodutra/contracts/README.md

 ### POST data body

-All POST action that sends a content body must use the JSON-API format, example:
+All POST actions that sends a content body must use the JSON-API format, example:

 ```json
 {